dipunj/distributed_chat/README.md

 source build_all.sh
 ```

-The `docker-compose.yml` file creates a docker network called `chat`, on which 4 containers run:
+The `docker-compose.yml` file creates a docker network called `cs2510`, on which 8 containers run:
-- 1 server
-- 1 database
+- 1 server_i
-- 2 clients
+- database_i

 To start the containers run